lamini-ai/lamini-ai.github.io/docs/question_answer_model.md

 #### `load_question_from_dataframe(self, df: pd.DataFrame)`

 Load a pandas DataFrame with question-answer pairs into the question answering model.
-Each row must have "question" as a key.
+Each row must have "question" and "answer" as keys.

 Args: